2018 Maryland Terrapins football team: Player death and culture controversy

 On May 29, Jordan McNair, a 19-year-old offensive lineman for Maryland, collapsed during a strenuous practice.
 He was hospitalized after visibly showing signs of extreme exhaustion with a body temperature of 106 °F recorded upon arrival.
 He was later airlifted to the R Adams Cowley Shock Trauma Center to receive an emergency liver transplant, where he died on June 13.
 Though no cause of death was initially listed for McNair, findings published by ESPN in August show that he likely died of a heat stroke, with teammates and medical staff noticing an apparent seizure one hour before a 911 call was placed.
 This corroborated a statement made by his parents a month earlier.

-An investigation started immediately after his death showed that McNair first showed signs of heat illness at 4:59 PM but did not arrive at the hospital for treatment until 6:36 PM.
+An investigation started immediately after his death showed that McNair first showed signs of heat illness at 4:59 p.m. but did not arrive at the hospital for treatment until 6:36 p.m.
 A second investigation, into the culture of the Maryland football program, was started after ESPN published an investigative article in August 2018.
 Multiple staffers were suspended and the strength and conditioning coach named as the main abuser in the ESPN report, Rick Court, resigned almost immediately after being suspended.
 Head coach D.J.
 Durkin was also suspended and Matt Canada was named interim coach; after the second investigation concluded that Maryland football did not have, by definition, a toxic culture, Durkin was reinstated on October 30.
 Following intense uproar and protest over his return, Durkin was personally fired the next day by University President Wallace Loh.